 The workload agreement TNC 2024/2 recommends that an element of contingency time should be set aside to ensure that there is a level of flexibility, so this is not the recommended way to handle a DTB.
 Particularly with the advent of a mechanism to take collective grievances on behalf of a group of staff, an unpopular in-year variation could face considerable kick-back from staff members.

 Designed and produced by teachers and trade unionists.
-While every effort has been made to ensure the accuracy of information on this site, members and representatives are advised to contact their own trade union reps before taking action which might leave them in breach of contract. © 2024 think1265
+While every effort has been made to ensure the accuracy of information on this site, teacher and union representatives are advised to contact their own trade union reps before taking action which might leave them in breach of contract.
+Think1265 uses WordPress, which uses cookies for functionality.
+Think1265 does not use any cookies for any purpose other than those used by WordPress for site functionality, and no personal information is retained or processed by think1265 without users’ specific permission. © 2024 think1265